Original Postcard Art from the Iraq Ministry of Culture 1998

 The history of Iraq teaches that dictators and their regimes don’t just pop into place.
 Not born a dictator, Saddam became one under special circumstances.
 His fate and the story of his country are deftly revealed in this film.
 Exploring the development of his personality, from his early days in the embryonic Iraqi Ba’ath Party to the present is the essence of the presentation.
 Clips from Iraqi news and propaganda films highlight the circumstance, uncovering the nature of the situation, and the Nazi-like skills used to influence the people.
 The Producers accessed a Saddam ‘feature film’ released in Baghdad, before the war, to highlight his terrifying stranglehold.

 SADDAM opens and dissects Hussein’s incredible ability to survive for years in spite of the ruination of his own country.
 Elements in the film include propaganda materials, confidential and secret documents spirited out of the country, testimonies with politicians and exiled former followers and personalities from the world stage who have dealt directly with the man.
-SADDAM was originally produced and released in 2003, just prior to the start of the war.
-"SADDAM, The Final Chapter" was completed in October 2004 and it incorporates his capture and elements leading to his trial.
+The original SADDAM was produced and released in 2003, just prior to the start of the war.
+Then, "SADDAM, The Final Chapter" was completed in October 2004.
+It incorporates his capture and elements leading to his trial.

 This award-winning film produced in Paris has been broadcast world-wide, but oddly it has never been seen in the United States.
 Much of the archival footage was secretly spirited out of Iraq before the war from television authorities that were subsequently ransacked.
 The film is a must for a full understanding of Saddam the man, his power, and the situation of Iraq during the balance of power years between the Soviets and Americans, both, very anxious for his attention and influence.

-This Film is licensed for Academic Library, Classroom Screenings, and Closed Digital Streaming
+This Film is licensed for Academic Library, PPV and DSL